 Is now a good time to build in Perth?

-Yes, because there are low interest rates, low vacancy rates, and house prices are expected to rise.
+Yes, because there are low vacancy rates, low unemployment, and a low median house price.

 House prices are rising because the demand for Perth’s properties is outstripping supply.
 And this increase is expected to continue as Perth continues to perform strongly both economically and socially, with few restrictions in place.